V: Advancement Alternatives

 IN THIS MODULE:

-The topic of registration beyond the age of eligibility (RBAE) is discussed in this module as it is often, but not always, handled by the council advancement committee.
+The topic of registration beyond the age of eligibility (RBAE) is also discussed in this module as it is often, but not always, handled by the council advancement committee.

 KEEPING THINGS IN PERSPECTIVE